 STRATEGY ACTIVITY ALIGNMENT Social Wellbeing Residents are active, healthy, safe, resilient, optimistic and connected The social impact of road accidents is significant.
 Anything we can do to reduce their incidence should be done.
-Economic Wellbeing A place of destination, new business and diverse employment that gives people independence and opportunity delayed travel, goods movement etc. Also, if South Wairarapa were to gain a reputation as being an area of road accidents, visitor numbers could reduce and Cultural Wellbeing Strong relationships with iwi, hapū and whānau, celebrating diverse cultural identity, arts and heritage Linked to social impacts, our cultural identity could be undermined if accidents increase.
+Economic Wellbeing A place of destination, new business and diverse employment that gives people independence and opportunity The direct financial impact of accidents is high, as well as the indirect impacts, such as delayed travel, goods movement etc. Also, if South Wairarapa were to gain a reputation as being an area of road accidents, visitor numbers could reduce and people be unlikely to move here.
+Cultural Wellbeing Strong relationships with iwi, hapū and whānau, celebrating diverse cultural identity, arts and heritage Linked to social impacts, our cultural identity could be undermined if accidents increase.
 Road to Zero strategy Supports the achievement of NZTA's Road to Zero Strategy Tackling Unsafe Speeds Programme Supports the achievement of NZTA's Road to Zero Strategy Creating better connections & social wellbeing Strengthen social connections within the community; Encourage civic pride and participation; Provide universally accessible, safe and diverse spaces to strengthen connection between people and place; Advocate for better transport and technology to improve social and business opportunities This is a strategic driver for Council and improving the safety of our roads is a key way Council can deliver on this.